acorazza/WP-Custom-Functions-Plugin/README.md

 ## Why not use a Child Theme?

-A custom plugin is simpler than using a child theme if you don't need custom CSS.
+A custom plugin is simpler than using a child theme if you don't need custom CSS — plus, you can use this plugin with any installed theme.